-While many of the indicators in the 2022 Point in Time (PIT) Homeless count are encouraging, it should be noted that the percent of individuals who were chronically homeless (as defined in the Report), rose from 63% in the 2019 PIT count to 85% in the 2022 PIT count.
+The most recent Point in Time (PIT) Homeless count was conducted in 2022.
+While many of the indicators in the 2022 PIT count are encouraging, it should be noted that the percent of individuals who were chronically homeless (as defined in the Report), rose from 63% in the 2019 PIT count to 85% in the 2022 PIT count.
 The number of unsheltered homeless also rose - from 18.9% in 2019 to 33.6% in 2022.
 In addition, the unsheltered subpopulation of those living outdoors on the street, in parks, or in encampments rose from 40% in 2019 to 62% in 2022.
 These statistics indicate a great need for emergency shelter and transitional housing still exists, but in order for the homeless to ultimately leave emergency and transitional housing, and make a transition to housing stability, permanent affordable housing must be available.